-In 2014, Morgan Stanley Smith Barney LLC d/b/a Morgan Stanley Wealth Management ("Wealth Management"), at the time a registered futures commission merchant and an affiliate of MS&Co., transferred all of its futures customer accounts to MS&Co.
-Today, Wealth Management operates as an introducing broker rather than as an FCM, from time to time introducing, on a fully disclosed basis, new futures accounts to MS&Co.
+Morgan Stanley Smith Barney LLC d/b/a Morgan Stanley Wealth Management operates as an introducing broker that from time to time introduces, on a fully disclosed basis, futures customers to MS&Co., as clearing broker.

 Market, clearing organization, and carrying broker relationships.
 MS&Co. is a member or trading participant of various futures exchanges (known as designated contract markets ("DCMs") under CFTC regulations) and swaps execution facilities ("SEFs") on which it trades or facilitates the execution of futures and swaps for its customers, including the following: